18F/content-guide/pages/specific-words-and-phrases.md

 **P**

--   **percent** is preferred to %.
+-   **percent** is preferred more than the “%” symbol.
 For example, *10 percent of respondents cited. . .*

 **S**

--   Slash - avoid using /.
-Replace it with words.
+-   Slash - avoid using the “/” symbol.
+Replace the symbol with words.

 -   **startup**